Cause UK are special advisors to the newly reformed Yorkshire Symphony Orchestra.

 To support northern musicians hit hard by the pandemic, Vivo Entertainment revived the Yorkshire Symphony Orchestra (YSO), recruiting Ben Crick as its new conductor.

 Vivo hosted a series of concerts to provide an artistic and financial platform for the orchestra.

 Photo shows Ben Crick, photo credit Gerard Binks.

-We interviewed conductor Ben, who signposted us to a trumpet player, Anthony Thompson.
+Cause UK interviewed conductor Ben, who signposted us to a trumpet player, Anthony Thompson.
 As one of the north’s most in-demand trumpet players, Anthony had even performed for Pope Benedict XVI!
 He told us his story of taking a job as a labourer during Coronavirus.

 Other incredibly talented musicians lost their sense of vocation as live performances closed, and ended up taking jobs including in a brewery and dog walking.

 As the original Yorkshire Symphony Orchestra disbanded in 1955, there was a real sense its revival was much-needed – not just because of the impact of the virus on musicians – surely, Yorkshire deserved its own symphony orchestra?

 We worked with Jamie, Director of Vivo Entertainment, on a press launch inviting media for a special performance: Ben conducted 16 musicians from the 50-strong orchestra to perform short bursts of iconic classical music.

 Throw in a stunning and iconic Yorkshire backdrop – Harewood House – a remarkable four-hour window of glorious sunshine in a rainy weather forecast, the talented drone operator and Cause UK associate, Gary Lawson, and the awesome PA photographer, Danny Lawson (no relation), and the results were awesome.

 The media call attracted PA film journalists, press photographers, and online news platforms as well as Leeds TV, who broadcast on Freeview 7 | Sky 117.